 Generate Your Hypotheses

-After you have your problem, you need to create at least one hypothesis that will help solve the problem.
+After you have your problem, you need to create at least one hypothesis to help solve the problem.
 The hypothesis is your belief about how the data reacts to certain variables.
-For example, if you are working with the Big Mart data set that we included among the bonus options above, you may make the hypothesis that stores located in affluent neighborhoods are more likely to see higher sales of expensive coffee than those stores in less affluent neighborhoods.

-This is, of courses, dependent on you obtaining general demographics of certain neighborhoods.
+This is, of course, dependent on you obtaining the general demographics of specific neighborhoods.
 You will need to create as many hypotheses as you need to solve the problem.

 Study the Data

 Your hypotheses need to have data that will allow you to prove or disprove them.
-This is where you need to look in the data set for variables that affect the problem.
-In the Big Mart example, you’ll be looking for data that will lead to variables.
-In the coffee hypothesis, you need to be able to identify brands of coffee, prices, sales, and the surrounding neighborhood demographics of each store.
-If you do not have the data, you either have to dig deeper or change your hypothesis.
+Look in the data set for variables that affect the problem.
+If you do not have the data, either dig deeper or change your hypothesis.

 Clean the Data

 As much as data scientists prefer to have clean, ready-to-go data, the reality is seldom neat or orderly.
-You may have outlier data that you can’t readily explain, like a sudden large, one-time purchase of expensive coffee in a store that is in a lower-income neighborhood or a dip in coffee purchases that you wouldn’t expect during a random two-week period (using the Big Mart scenario).
+You may have outlier data that you can’t readily explain, like a sudden large, one-time purchase of an expensive item in a store that is in a lower-income neighborhood.
 Or maybe one store didn’t report data for a week.

-These are all problems with the data that isn’t the norm.
-In these cases, it’s up to you as a data scientist to remove those outliers and add missing data so that the data is more or less consistent.
-Without these changes, your results will become skewed and the outlier data will affect the results, sometimes drastically.
+These are all problems with the data that aren’t the norm.
+In these cases, it’s up to you to remove those outliers and add missing data so that the data is more or less consistent.
+Without these changes, your results will become skewed, and the outlier data will affect the results, sometimes drastically.

 Engineer the Features

 At this stage, you need to start assigning variables to your data.
 You need to factor in what will affect your data.
-Does a heatwave during the summer cause coffee sales to drop?
-Does the holiday season affect sales of high-end coffee in all stores and not just middle-to-high-income neighborhoods?
+Does a heatwave during the summer cause sales to drop?
+Does the holiday season affect sales in all stores and not just middle-to-high-income neighborhoods?
 Things like seasonal purchases become variables you need to account for.

 Create Your Predictive Models

 At some point, you’ll have to come up with predictive models to support your hypotheses.
-For example, you’ll have to design code that will show that when certain variables occur, you have a flux in sales.
-For Big Mart, your predictive models might include holidays and other times of the year when retail sales spike.
-You may explore whether an after-Christmas sale increases profits and if so, by how much.
-You may find that a certain percentage of sales earn more money than other sales, given the volume and overall profit.
+For example, you’ll have to write code to predict sales.
+You may explore whether an after-Christmas sale increases profits and, if so, by how much.
+You may find that a certain percentage of sales earns more money than other sales, given the volume and overall profit.